-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and anti-
+impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.

 Exclusions Stewardship 69 1.1.
-GHG emissions ✓ 1.2.
-Carbon footprint ✓ 1.3.
-GHG intensity of investee companies ✓ 1.4.
-Exposure to companies active in the fossil fuel sector 70 ✓ ✓ 1.5.
-Share of non-renewable energy consumption and production 71 ✓ ✓ 1.6.
-Energy consumption intensity per high impact climate sector ✓ 1.7.
-Activities negatively affecting biodiversity sensitive areas ✓ 1.10.
-Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises √ √ 1.13.
-Board gender diversity ✓ 1.14.
-Exposure to controversial weapons (antipersonnel mines, cluster munitions, chemical weapons and biological weapons) ✓ 3.7.
-Incidents of discrimination ✓
+GHG emissions \checkmark 1.2.
+Carbon footprint \checkmark 1.3.
+GHG intensity of investee companies \checkmark 1.4.
+Exposure to companies active in the fossil fuel sector 70 \checkmark \checkmark 1.5.
+Share of non-renewable energy consumption and production 71 \checkmark \checkmark 1.6.
+Energy consumption intensity per high impact climate sector √ 1.7.
+Activities negatively affecting biodiversity sensitive areas \checkmark 1.10.
+Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises √ \checkmark 1.13.
+Board gender diversity \checkmark 1.14.
+Exposure to controversial weapons (antipersonnel mines, cluster munitions, chemical weapons and biological weapons) \checkmark 3.7.
+Incidents of discrimination \checkmark strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The Portfolio's investment strategy is to seek capital appreciation by investing principally in the equity securities of European smaller companies (excluding the United Kingdom).
 The Portfolio is actively managed in reference to the MSCI Europe ex UK Small Cap Index.
 The index is broadly representative of the companies in which the Portfolio invests, and provides a suitable target benchmark against which Portfolio performance will be measured and evaluated over time.
 The index is not designed to specifically consider environmental or social characteristics.
 The Sub-Advisor has discretion to select investments with weightings different to the index, and that are not in the index, and the Portfolio may display significant divergence from the index.